House OKs GOP health bill, a step toward Obamacare repeal

 The bill would block federal payments to Planned Parenthood for a year, considered a triumph by many anti-abortion Republicans.

-GOP candidates including Trump have made repealing Obama’s statute an epitome of their campaign pledges, claiming it’s a failing system that’s leaving people with rising health care costs and less access to care.
+GOP candidates including Trump put repealing Obama’s statute at the top of their campaign pledges, contending it’s a failing system that’s leaving people with rising health care costs and less access to care.

-Republicans will “gut Obamacare and rescue the American people,” said Rep. Doug Collins, R-Ga.

 Democrats defended Obama’s law, one of his crowning domestic achievements, for expanding coverage to 20 million Americans and forcing insurers to offer more generous benefits.
 They said the GOP measure would toss millions off coverage while delivering tax cuts to the wealthy.